-This Warrandyte Festival Access Guide provides information about the Festival and its environment.
-It aims to assist people with disabilities and older persons in planning their visit and enjoying the event.
+This page provides information about the festival and its environment, and aims to assist people with disabilities and older persons in planning their visit and enjoying the event.

-The map of the festival site on the next page helps locate the various facilities and features mentioned in the text.
+The map of the festival site shows the location of relevant on-site facilities and features.
 Grid references are provided where appropriate.

 On-site features and facilities: